Taratabong

 Taratabong: The World of the Meloditties (original Italian: Taratabong!
-Il Mondo dei Musicilli) is a cartoon produced and directed by Italian studio Toposodo, based on an idea by Marco Bigliazzi and Fabrizio Bondi, and distributed worldwide by Mediatoon.
+Il Mondo dei Musicilli) is an Italian animated preschool children's television series produced and directed by Italian studio Toposodo, based on an idea by Marco Bigliazzi and Fabrizio Bondi, and distributed worldwide by Mediatoon.
 It is intended for children aged 2 to 4 years.

 Taratabong is the world inhabited by the Meloditties, which are animated musical instruments.
+The cartoon won the 2009 Pulcinella Award for best TV series for preschool children.